AtrCheema/AtrCheema.github.io/_pages/cv.md

 Experience
 ==========

-* Postdoc Researcher at [Weil lab](https://weilunist.creatorlink.net/) from Sept 2023 -
+* Postdoc Researcher at KAUST from Sept 2023 -
   * data-driven modeling of hydrological extreme events

 * Postdoc Researcher at [Weil lab](https://weilunist.creatorlink.net/) from Sept 2022 - Aug 2023